Kanepu/Vortex-loader/README.md

 ### I did not test the loader if you face any errors contact me or ask for help on the discord server
 and dont mind the 40+ commits im just testing sum stuff

+### For anyone saying that this loader is pasted just check how different the code is.
+I already credited anyone i took anything from and for anyone thinking that settings.cs is pasted i didnt even know roshly organizes strings in that way.

 ## [Information](https://github.com/Kanepu/Vortex-loader/wiki)

 ## Screenshots